Brazilian President Jair Bolsonaro hospitalized after 10 days of hiccups

 The president said that he had dental implant surgery Saturday, and he suggested a possible link between the post-implant medication and his 24/7 hiccups.

-He’s expected to be under observation at the Armed Forces Hospital in Brasilia for a day or two — although he will not necessarily remain in the hospital building.
+He’s expected to be under observation at the Armed Forces Hospital in Brasília for a day or two — although he will not necessarily remain in the hospital building.
 “He is feeling good and doing well,” the president’s press office said in a statement.

 The hiccups and examinations caused Bolsonaro to cancel his entire agenda Wednesday, including meetings with the heads of the three branches of government.